Lossless compression: Mathematical background

 Abstractly, a compression algorithm can be viewed as a function on sequences (normally of octets).
 Compression is successful if the resulting sequence is shorter than the original sequence (and the instructions for the decompression map).
 For a compression algorithm to be lossless, the compression map must form an injection from "plain" to "compressed" bit sequences.
 The pigeonhole principle prohibits a bijection between the collection of sequences of length N and any subset of the collection of sequences of length N−1.
 Therefore, it is not possible to produce a lossless algorithm that reduces the size of every possible input sequence.

 Points of application in real compression theory

 Real compression algorithm designers accept that streams of high information entropy cannot be compressed, and accordingly, include facilities for detecting and handling this condition.
 An obvious way of detection is applying a raw compression algorithm and testing if its output is smaller than its input.
 Sometimes, detection is made by heuristics; for example, a compression application may consider files whose names end in ".zip", ".arj" or ".lha" uncompressible without any more sophisticated detection.
 A common way of handling this situation is quoting input, or uncompressible parts of the input in the output, minimizing the compression overhead.
 For example, the zip data format specifies the 'compression method' of 'Stored' for input files that have been copied into the archive verbatim.

-The Million Random Digit Challenge

-Mark Nelson, in response to claims of "magic" compression algorithms appearing in comp.compression, has constructed a 415,241 byte binary file of highly entropic content, and issued a public challenge of $100 to anyone to write a program that, together with its input, would be smaller than his provided binary data yet be able to reconstitute it without error.

-A similar challenge, with $5,000 as reward, was issued by Mike Goldman.